tushartyagi/hugo-tufte/exampleSite/content/post/tufte-css.md

 Immediately adjacent to that sidenote reference in the main text goes the sidenote content itself, in a `span` with class `sidenote`.
 This tag is also inserted directly in the middle of the body text, but is either pushed into the margin or hidden by default.
 Make sure to position your sidenotes correctly by keeping the sidenote-number label close to the sidenote itself.

 If you want a sidenote without footnote-style numberings, then you want a margin note.{{< marginnote ind="⊕" >}}This is a margin note.
 Notice there isn’t a number preceding the note.{{< /marginnote >}} On large screens, a margin note is just a sidenote that omits the reference number.
 This lessens the distracting effect taking away from the flow of the main text, but can increase the cognitive load of matching a margin note to its referent text.
-However, on small screens, a margin note is like a sidenote except its viewability-toggle is a symbol rather than a reference number.
+However, on small screens, a margin note is like a sidenote except its view&shy;ability-toggle is a symbol rather than a reference number.
 This document currently uses the symbol ⊕ (`&#8853;`), but it’s up to you.

 Margin notes are created just like sidenotes, but with the `marginnote` class for the content and the `margin-toggle` class for the label and dummy checkbox.
 For instance, here is the code for the margin note used in the previous paragraph: